ARGUMENTATION 1: DEFINITIONS

-Argumentation analysis has been intensely and specifically investigated since the post-second world war period (references infra).
+The analysis of argumentation has been intensively and specifically studied since the post-World War II period (references infra) :

 The bi-millennial framework of logic as an “art of thinking” in natural language has been taken up and reworked in the new intellectual framework of the post-Fregean mathematical logic as a Substantial Logic, an Informal Logic, or a Natural Logic.